Thursday, February 5, 2026

 Consistent decision recording

-Reporting and root-cause insight
+Reporting, MI, and root-cause insight

 Managing a complaint means moving it through a process.
 Resolving a complaint well means delivering a fair, timely, well-evidenced outcome that stands up when tested.